FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 The [Pipeline plugin](https://wiki.jenkins-ci.org/display/JENKINS/Pipeline+Plugin), allows users to implement a project's entire build/test/deploy pipeline in a Jenkinsfile and stores that alongside their code.

-A disclaimer before we begin writing the Jenkinsfile.
-There are many ways to implement a CI/CD process.
-The release and deploy steps we'll discuss and implement are just one approach.
-Moreover, there are usually multiple ways of writing most of the commands in the Jenkinsfile: Native Groovy (Pipeline plugin DSL is groovy based), use a shell script, a Pipeline script code, external libraries, etc..
+Before we'll begin writing the Jenkinsfile, keep in mind that there are many ways to implement a CI/CD process.
+The flow we'll discuss and implement is just one approach.
+Moreover, there are usually multiple ways of writing a command in the Jenkinsfile: Native Groovy (Pipeline plugin DSL is groovy based), use a shell script, a Pipeline script code, external libraries, etc..

 <br><br>
 ### Multibranch Pipeline